uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 Edward dislodged himself from his hiding spot and stoically approached the
 dead.
 Being a soldier and mentally fortified for death as he should have been
 wasn't enough in this moment.
 Greely shed some tears and received more
-comfort from Rodgie and Less who were more stoic about the loss of their
+comfort from Bodgie and Less who were more stoic about the loss of their
-Comrades "At least they didn't get you, Rodgie\!"
+Comrades "At least they didn't get you, Bodgie\!"
 Ed cried… I was waiting for the right shot… i couldn’t do it without you, Lester.

 Then a large bang.... a service panel on an unseen hall fell off.....
-Ed and Rodgie
+Ed and Bodgie
 hugged each other in anticipation of more face eating, but Less knew only to
 feer a blasted panel for a cut panel meant warbots.